 12.4.i.
-Recall. -- Recall of a permanent employee shall be in reverse order of the layoff to the class from which the employee was laid off or any lower class in the class series or to any class previously held in the occupational group.
-A permanent employee shall remain on the recall list for the length of his or her tenure on the date of the layoff or for a period of two years, whichever is less.
+Recall. -- Recall of a classified permanent employee separated or reduced in hours due to layoff shall be in reverse order of the layoff to the class from which the employee was laid off or any lower class in the class series or to any class previously held in the occupational group.
+A recall list shall be created and maintained by the appointing authority.
+A permanent employee shall remain on the recall list for the length of his or her tenure on the date of the layoff or for a period of two (2) years, whichever is less.
 The agency shall first consider for reemployment those former permanent employees whose names appear on the recall list for the class in which a vacancy has occurred and no original appointment of a new employee or reinstatement of a former permanent employee shall be made to the class until all former permanent employees on the recall list have been given first chance of refusal of the vacancy.
 A permanent employee shall be recalled to jobs within the county wherein his or her last place of employment is located or within a contiguous county.
 The agency shall notify any laid off permanent employee who is eligible for recall to a position under these provisions by certified mail of the vacancy.
 It is the responsibility of the employee to notify the agency of any change in mailing address.
-Individuals who have been hired for permanent employment after layoff shall not forfeit the remainder of the recall eligibility period.
+Individuals who have been hired for permanent employment after layoff shall not forfeit the remainder of the recall eligibility period and are not required to serve a probationary period.

 12.4.j.
-Preference Hiring. -- When filling vacancies at agencies, appointing authorities shall, for a period of twelve (12) months after the layoff of a permanent classified employee in another agency, give preference to those laid-off qualified permanent classified employees based on seniority and fitness over all but existing employees of the agency or its facilities.
+Preference Hiring. -- When filling vacancies at agencies, appointing authorities shall, for a period of twelve (12) months after a permanent classified employee in another agency has been placed on a preference register due to layoff, give preference to such employee based on tenure and fitness over all but existing classified employees of the agency.
 This preference shall not supersede the recall rights of employees who have been laid off in the agency.
 Preference hiring shall be accomplished by original appointment.